biomedbigdata/website/content/authors/silvie_baier/_index.md

 ---
 # Display name
-name: Lis Arendt
+name: Silvie Baier

 # Username (this should match the folder name)
 authors:
-- lis_arendt
+- silvie_baier

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Student Research Assistant
+role: Student Intern

 organizations:
 - name: Chair of Experimental Bioinformatics